-The public require easy access to accurate and up-to-date information about the public rights of way network.
+The public require easy access to accurate and up-to-date information about the access network.

 Successful customer service relies on accurate and up-to-date information on the character, condition, use and legal status of Public Rights of Way and other access.
-Data is collated on the Countryside Access Management System (CAMS) and the Borough Council's website allows members of the public to report issues or the condition of the Public Right of Way.
+Data is collated on the Countryside Access Management System (CAMS), including Rights of Way issues reported by the public.
 This information forms the basis of PRoW work programming and is a valuable asset management tool.